 Cytoplasm alterations

-As we have said, the egg must be spherical and its cytoplasm must be completely regular with no structure inside.
+As we have discussed, the egg must be spherical and its cytoplasm must be completely regular with no visible structure inside.

 Some alterations that we can find in the cytoplasm are the following: